NervanaSystems/neon/doc/source/user_guide.rst

 and to save the model to a file, if one is specified in the command line arguments.
 We then train the model on the dataset set up as ``train_set``, using the optimizer and cost functions defined above.
-The number of epochs to train for is also passed in through the arguments.
+The number of epochs (complete passes over the entire training set) to train for is also passed in through the arguments.

 .. code-block:: python